 When a reporting entity completes an IPO or a spin-off of either an existing subsidiary or a “carve-out” business, questions often arise as to how to compute EPS in the historical financial statements of the subsidiary or carve-out business.

 In computing basic EPS for a carve-out business, the number of shares issued to the owner upon the legal formation of the entity that holds the business and contribution of that business to the entity is used as the denominator for all periods presented, akin to the treatment of a stock split.
 In this case, the number of shares issued simply reflects a recharacterization of the capital account previously held by the owner.
+No historical EPS is presented in SEC filings of the carve-out business before the legal formation of the entity, the contribution of the businesses, and the capitalization of the entity.

 With respect to an existing subsidiary (i.e., an entity with a separate legal identity), the historical weighted average number of shares actually outstanding during each period is reflected in the denominator for all periods presented.
 However, issuance of shares to new investors in connection with the IPO/spin-off is treated prospectively from the issuance date.
 In connection with a stock split, EPS is restated for all periods presented.
 See FSP 7.6.1